reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 This may sound overwhelming, but of course this analysis shouldn't be done for each and every method and class in separation, but instead done infrequently to establish a guideline on the project, or just to train our intuition.

-On the level of the distributed system, the tradeoff is much less in favor of extracting (micro)services with more narrow responsibilities: discoverability, flexibility, reusability, and observability improves, but testability, operability, reliability, and performance mostly decline.
-On the other hand, Single Reponsibility Principle probably shouldn't be the first thing to consider when sizing microservices.
+On the level of the distributed system, the trade-off is much less in favor of extracting (micro)services with more narrow responsibilities: discoverability, flexibility, reusability, and observability improves, but testability, operability, reliability, and performance mostly decline.
+On the other hand, the Single Reponsibility Principle probably shouldn't be the first thing to consider when sizing microservices.
 Most people in the industry think that it's more important to follow the [team boundaries](https://martinfowler.com/articles/microservices.html#OrganizedAroundBusinessCapabilities), [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html), and [aggregates](https://www.martinfowler.com/bliki/DDD_Aggregate.html) (the last two are concepts from Domain-Driven Design).

 <hr>

-P. S. I expolore the idea of analyzing software design practices and principles through the lenses of distinct software qualities such understandability, testability, performance, and so on in the [Software Design](https://en.wikiversity.org/wiki/Software_Design) project on Wikiversity.
+P. S. I explore the idea of analyzing software design practices and principles through the lenses of distinct software qualities such understandability, testability, performance, and so on in the [Software Design](https://en.wikiversity.org/wiki/Software_Design) project on Wikiversity.

 [1] For code understandability, the crossing point might actually depend on  individual cognitive features of the developer: attention, the tendency to control things more tightly or more loosely, the habits of working with code.
 I suspect this may the crux of the debate around the Robert Martin's hard "[extract till you drop](https://sites.google.com/site/unclebobconsultingllc/one-thing-extract-till-you-drop)" recommendation.